ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 34: The rate of sorts that were done using ranges metric metadata" caption-side="top"}
+{: caption="The rate of sorts that were done using ranges metric metadata" caption-side="top"}

 #### MySQL The rate of statements executed by the server
 {: #ibm_databases_for_mysql_questions_rate}